 Step 1: Preheat your grill to medium heat.

 The reason you want to grill over medium (and not hot) is that zucchini cooks very quickly, and it is super easy to burn it or cook it until it becomes mushy.
 I find grilling over medium heat is easier to control.
-If using charcoal, make sure to let the coals die down enough so that the flames will not be lapping the zucchini.
+If using a charcoal grill, make sure to let the coals die down enough so that the flames will not be lapping the zucchini.

 If you have a grilling pan for vegetables or grill basket make sure it is clean and pre-heated.